RoelofSetsFire/data-processing-1/30 Homework/60 Interactivity/10 Javascript Interactivity.md

 the mouse position relative to the whole document (not in "canvas" coordinates).
 Use getBoundingClientRect() of the canvas-element to correct the mouse position.
-As always you should use console.log to see whether what the actual coordinates are.
+As always you should use console.log to see what the actual coordinates are.

 Now that you have access to the x-coordinate of the mouse relative to the canvas element you can find the height of the graph at that position.
 You